google-gemini/crewai-quickstart/README.md

 ```

 You will get a markdown file created in the same directory, `yourgithubusername_resume.md`.
 Load it in your favourite markdown renderer, e.g. [`glow`](https://github.com/charmbracelet/glow).

+## Disclaimer

+This is not an officially supported Google product.
+This project is not eligible for the [Google Open Source Software Vulnerability Rewards Program](https://bughunters.google.com/open-source-security).

+This project is intended for demonstration purposes only.
+It is not intended for use in a production environment.